 Further the Company has created charge in favour of State Bank of Mysore for Corporate guarantee issued to promoter Company i.e. Cyber Media (India) Limited which was later transferred to Pridhvi Asset Reconstruction and Securitization Company Limited (the financial Creditor) vide Restructuring agreement, but the transfer of charge to the financial creditor in record of RoC is still pending.
 Further Cyber Media (India) Limited has worked out a settlement plan with the financial creditor for payment of dues & made part payment of Rs.
-10.25 Crores till August 30, 2022 and as mutually agreed the balance will be paid by September 30, 2022.
+10.25 Crores till August 30, 2022 and the balance is payable.
 After payment of full amount, the charge created by our Company against Corporate guarantee will be satisfied with RoC.